A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Discussion II

-We should mention here that there is another approach to quantum non-locality whose result seems to converge with ours.
-Maudlin (\citeyear[ch.~6]{Maudlin1994}; cf. also a recent refinement by \citealp{Pawlowski2010}) examines the quantum non-locality not via Bell's theorem, but directly investigates the EPR/B correlations by information theoretic methods.
-He proves that at least one of the outcomes must depend on \emph{information} about both settings.
-Since (Shannon mutual) information implies correlation, it seems that Maudlin's claim is---at least roughly---in accordance with our results.
-On the one hand, this is good news because two different methods yielding the same results are good evidence for the stability of a claim.
+(\arabic{mycounter}\stepcounter{mycounter}) Opposed to the received view, there is another position concerning quantum non-locality, whose result seems to agree with ours.
+Maudlin (\citeyear[ch.~6]{Maudlin1994}; cf. also a recent refinement by \citealp{Pawlowski2010}) proves that, in order to reproduce the EPR/B correlations, at least one of the outcomes must depend on \emph{information} about both settings.
+Since (Shannon mutual) information implies correlation, \footnote{{} Shannon mutual information, which is the concept that Maudlin's and Pawlowski et al.'s considerations essentially are based on, is a measure for the strength of a correlation. } one can infer that at least one of the outcomes must depend probabilistically on both settings---and this is exactly my result (C3).